gnalbat/fso-submission/part0/0.6/README.md

     participant browser
     participant server

-    Note right of browser: Browser appends the form input to the list and sends a POST request to server browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa <br>Content-type: application/json ({content:	"test", date:	"2024-01-05T17:25:57.134Z"}) activate server
+    Note right of browser: Browser appends the form input to the list and re-renders the notes and sends a POST request to server browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa <br>Content-type: application/json ({content:	"test", date:	"2024-01-05T17:25:57.134Z"}) activate server
     Note left of server: Server sends a response, in this case in a JSON-format containing a message